panzi/localchannels/README.md

 ##### message

-The `message` event is dispatched to the `Channel` objects representing the channel that sent the message and to the global `localChannels` objects in all windows except the one that is the source of this event.
+A `message` event is dispatched to the `Channel` object representing the channel that sent the message and to the global `localChannels` objects in all windows except the one that is the source of this event.

 ### Local Storage Keys

-These local storage keys are used:
+These local storage keys are used by this library:

  * `localChannels.channels`: Array of channel IDs
  * `localChannels.bindings`: Object mapping bound names to channel IDs